jonnnnyw/php-phantomjs/_version_4/1-introduction.md

 categories: []
 tags: []
 fullview: true
+version: 4.0
+permalink: /4.0/
 ---

 PHP PhantomJS is a flexible PHP library to load pages through the PhantomJS headless browser and return the page response.
-It is handy for testing websites that demand javascript support and also supports screen captures.
+It is handy for testing websites that demand javascript support and also supports screen captures and PDF output.

 Feature List
 ------------